jarviscanada/jarvis_data_eng_DavidTrumble/core_java/twitter/README.md

 Unit Testing</br>
-- Mockito framework was applied to test classes but not the dependencies.
+- Mockito framework was applied to test classes.
 - Mock/fake/dummy objects were created and tested by means of the dummy object return values.

 ## Deployment